Whitney: That is an odd name.

 - The interaction of ???-type and Wonder Guard is also interesting in Gen VII.
 This setup requires a Mimic Shedinja which can only be created by teaching Ninjask the move Mimic all the way back to Gen III.
 Now the setup requires Shedinja learning Entrainment through Mimic off a teammate, bestowing its Wonder Guard ability to an Arcanine and the Arcanine using Burn Up.
 Due to the ???-type having no weakness, this Arcanine cannot be targeted by any damaging move, so only status conditions and weather can take it down without changing the Arcanine's type again if the Arcanine cannot use Rest.
 Otherwise either the opponent has to use Soak, Forest's Curse or Trick-or-Treat to add a type to the Arcanine or faint it with a Perish Song.

 - Pokémon Gold and Silver, your rival gives his own name as "???".
 You're supposed to enter his name later, but many a small child ended up permanently naming him ??? when asked, thinking that was actually his name.

 - Tales of Symphonia does this with Kratos, when he first joins the party.
 Yeah, he was a bit of a lone wolf.

 - Along with every boss, mini-boss or Big Bad who doesn't introduce themselves off the bat.
 Rodyle spends half the game with his name as "???" even after you hear his name.
 Perhaps justified in that the party was not in the scene at the time, but still.

-- In Tales of Phantasia's Distant Prologue, the heroes and the Big Bad have their names replaced with "????".
+- Tales of Phantasia's Distant Prologue identifies the Precursor Heroes and the Big Bad with "????".

 - In Rune Factory 3, before you learn someone's name or if you hear someone talking in the distance but cannot see him, his name is listed as "???".